CaliStyle/ng-intercom/README.md

 ```

 ## Development
-To compile, just run tsc.
+To compile, just run `npm run build`.
 It will compile into the dist directory.

+## Distribution
-When publishing to NPM, make sure to compile first, and ignore src.
+When publishing to NPM, make sure to `npm run build` first, and ignore src.
+Then type `cd dist` and `npm publish`.

 [npm-image]: https://img.shields.io/npm/v/ng-intercom.svg?style=flat-square
 [npm-url]: https://npmjs.org/package/ng-intercom